Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Discussion and Conclusion

 In Sec.~\ref{sec:runtime} we provided a methodology to estimate the execution time of QAOA on noisy hardware which we found to be significant.
-We caution the reader that these numbers contain a large amount of uncertainty.
+We caution the reader that these numbers contain a large amount of uncertainty and can be impacted by noise~\cite{Lotshaw2022}.
 This methodology can guide the development of the control hardware.
 For example, for the large number of shots ($>10^3$) that QAOA needs the initialization time of the classical control hardware~\cite{Wack2021} is negligible if kept below a second per iteration since the duration of a single shot is likely larger than $1~{\rm ms}$ for problems of practical interest, see Fig.~\ref{fig:tau_qaoa}.
 Nevertheless, the duration of the two-qubit gate and the number of shots needed to estimate the energy significantly impact the execution time.
-Pulse-efficient gate implementations may help reduce the execution time of QAOA circuits by leveraging the $R_{ZX}$ gate instead of the CNOT~\cite{Alexander2020, Stenger2021, Earnest2021}.
+Pulse-efficient gate implementations may help reduce the execution time of QAOA circuits by leveraging the $R_{ZX}$ gate instead of the CNOT gate~\cite{Alexander2020, Stenger2021, Earnest2021}.
 The execution time estimation also depends on the variant of QAOA.
 For example, counteradiabatic driving reduces $p$ by adding counteradiabatic gates and an extra parameter at each layer~\cite{Chandarana2021, Wurtz2021} while Recursive-QAOA~\cite{Bravyi2020} will also produce different execution time estimates.
 However, the extra gates and different number of parameters to optimize may impact the execution time as well.
 By contrast, fault-tolerant architectures require a different execution time estimation methodology, as discussed in Ref.~\cite{Sanders2020} which also found that faster error correcting codes are needed to make heuristics for combinatorial optimization competitive.
-This also suggests that warm-starting methods~\cite{Egger2021, Tate2020, Tate2021} will be required to get a quantum advantage in combinatorial optimization with heuristic algorithms.
+This also suggests that algorithmic improvements to QAOA~\cite{Chandarana2021, Amaro2022} such as warm-start methods~\cite{Egger2021, Tate2020, Tate2021} will be required to get a quantum advantage in combinatorial optimization with heuristic algorithms.